Yermo/nativescript-background-geolocation-fbs/README.md

 The iOS simulator supports simulating location data.
 Go to Debug->Location->Freeway Drive for example.

+## Heap Errors

+If you get javascript out of heap errors do when trying to build this use:

+export NODE_OPTIONS=--max-old-space-size=4096

 ## Submitting issues

 All new issues should follow instructions in [ISSUE_TEMPLATE.md](/ISSUE_TEMPLATE.md).